ojarsbuddy/bbo/bbo directing messages.md

 dummy excepted! declarer has that duty

-To speed play consider Account, Settings, Autoplay singletons.
+To speed play consider Account --> Settings --> Autoplay singletons.

 ## at the table